 HA, for “high-availability”, to be worked on in the future (and not before Light becomes generally available) will be designed for large sites, with a high-availability setup through redundancy, a careful design of the architecture, and potentially a slightly different set of operators involved (for example, likely swapping out Prometheus for Cortex).

 Status of COS

 COS Lite is currently under heavy development.
 We are pretty confident in the quality and design of most of the integrations in and around Prometheus and Grafana.

 We are also working on the first iteration of monitoring charms that integrated with the previous iteration of the Prometheus charm, as well as charmed operators that allow you to represent in Juju workloads that are not run by Juju, so that LMA 2 can still monitor them.

 Moreover, we need to harden LMA Light in terms of resilience and furnishing it with out-of-the-box self-monitoring capabilities (“Quis custodiet ipsos custodes?”, or “Who watches the watchers?” and all that).

-LMA HA will feel very, very similar to LMA Light in terms of end-user experience, but it requires significant changes under the hood.
+LMA HA will feel very, very similar to LMA Light in terms of end-user experience, but it will require significant changes under the hood.
 We foresee work on LMA HA to start in the first half of 2022.

 At Canonical, we have been referring to LMA as a system of machine charms currently in use to monitor Canonical and customer systems.

 COS draws a lot of learning from years of operational experience with LMA, but it is also different enough that we felt we needed to make a distinction from the previous iteration.

 The “What is observability?” page provides an overview of the relation between observability and monitoring.
 An overview of the Canonical offerings related to observability and monitoring can be found on the Observability page.
 LMA 2 will join those pages when it goes GA